khangduongn/OME/ANS_DOCUMENTATION.md

     * It is recommended to have a user with sudo privileges manage the Docker containers.

 Installation:
 1. The easiest way to get an Omero instance up and running is through using docker compose, which allows you to start a multi-container application quickly.
-Install the docker compose files from this (GitHub repository)[https://github.com/khangduongn/ANS-OME-Scripts].
+Install the docker compose files from the source code GitHub repository.
 You can clone the repository or just install the ZIP file directly.
     * An Omero application requires three Docker containers to run (Omero server, Omero web, and PostgreSQL database).
         * Omero server handles the backend logic
         * Omero web handles the frontend user interface